Bound-Preserving Finite-Volume Schemes for Systems of Continuity Equations with Saturation

-In this work we will propose finite-volume schemes for the general formulations \eqref{eq:saturatedadvectionsystemintro} and \eqref{eq:multispeciesgradientflowintro} which preserve both the positivity and the global bounds induced by the saturation effects.
-In the case of gradient flows, \eqref{eq:multispeciesgradientflowintro}, they also guarantee the dissipation of the free energy at the fully discrete level.
-Based on our previous work \cite{B.C.H2020}, we consider explicit and implicit schemes where the numerical fluxes are carefully chosen to preserve the lower and upper bounds, a property which later plays a crucial role in preserving the gradient-flow structure.
+In this work we will propose finite-volume schemes for the general formulation \eqref{eq:multispeciesgradientflowintro} which preserve both the positivity and the global bounds induced by the saturation effects, and they also guarantee the dissipation of the free energy at the fully discrete level.
+Based on our previous work \cite{B.C.H2020}, we consider implicit schemes where the numerical fluxes are carefully chosen to preserve the lower and upper bounds, a property which later plays a crucial role in preserving the gradient-flow structure.
 Our numerical methods combine techniques from systems of hyperbolic conservation laws \cite{H.R.T1995,H.R2015}, such as upwinding, with a careful discretization of the velocity fields \cite{CCH15,B.C.H2020} in order to capture the desired dissipative structure.

 We will demonstrate the prowess of our methods through a series of numerical examples.
 We remark that no general theoretical results for equations or systems with saturation are available in the literature, except for a few cases \cite{CLSS10,H.R.T1995,H.R2015}, making our numerical explorations very interesting in terms of new phenomena.